USS Lioba: North Atlantic operations

-For the next 9 years, as the U.S. Navy provided the key bulwark for a Europe threatened by communism, Lioba operated with the Service Force, Atlantic Fleet, supporting the Navy’s effort to keep the peace in the North Atlantic Ocean and Mediterranean.
+For the next 9 years, as the U.S. Navy provided the key bulwark for a Europe threatened by communism, Lioba operated with the Service Force, Atlantic Fleet, supporting the Navy's effort to keep the peace in the North Atlantic Ocean and Mediterranean.
 The ship departed Boston, Massachusetts, 10 January 1947 for the first of 11 Mediterranean cruises, transporting provisions to the U.S. 6th Fleet at Golfe Juan, France, and Naples, Italy.

 Sandwiched between Mediterranean duty, Lioba completed three training cruises to Guantanamo Bay, Cuba, and carried fresh meat and supplies to other Navy outposts in the Caribbean.

 Decommissioning and fate

 Lioba departed Naples, Italy, 10 April 1955 for her final passage to the United States, arriving Norfolk, Virginia, the 24th.
 On 30 July she steamed to Charleston, South Carolina, where she decommissioned 14 October 1955, and entered the Atlantic Reserve Fleet.
-She remained there until transferred to the Maritime Commission and struck from the Navy list 1 July 1960.
+She remained there until transferred to the United States Maritime Commission and struck from the Navy list 1 July 1960.
 She entered the National Defense Reserve Fleet and was berthed in the James River, Virginia, into 1969.
 Final Disposition, scrapped in 1973.